Plant-based eggs are coming for your breakfast sandwiches

 While companies like Impossible Foods and Beyond Meat are tackling the same issue by developing plant-based alternatives to meat products, Just is focused mainly on ending our dependency on farmed eggs.
 Each year, the egg industry distributes around 68 million tons of product, generated mainly through battery-cage farms.
 Packing thousands of hens into close quarters results in a large and cheap supply, but also a host of environmental concerns, from methane emissions to soil and waterway pollution.
 On top of that, an enormous amount of soy, corn, and water goes toward feeding the chickens that lay the eggs.

 Though Just was able to find plant ingredients to replace the eggs in products like ranch dressing and mayo (yellow peas work well at creating a creamy texture), finding a viable alternative to plain liquid eggs proved tough.
 “Far and away, the egg has been the hardest thing,” Tetrick says.
 It was a process of trial and error.
 “We tried scrambling the yellow split pea, which kind of just evaporated in the pan, we tried grains like sorghum, which tasted like eating wheat bread, and we tried another grain that gelled in the pan nicely, but tasted like tree bark,” Tetrick says.
 When he initially launched Hampton Creek in 2011, he thought he could introduce a scrambled egg alternative by 2013.
-The fact that it’s just now hitting the market now was due to the difficulty in formulating the product, and also to the number of business hiccups, including a lawsuit from the mayonnaise industry, a scandal that led to the departure of the company’s entire board of directors last year, and a total rebrand for the company that involved radically reining in the scope of the company’s goals from 43 anticipated new products, to just a handful.
+The fact that it’s just now hitting the market now was due to the difficulty in formulating the product and finding manufacturing partners to create it.
+Alongside these difficulties, the company also was dealing with a number of business hiccups, including a lawsuit from the mayonnaise industry, a scandal that led to the departure of the company’s entire board of directors last year, a total rebrand for the company, and the decision to radically rein in the scope of the company’s goals from 43 anticipated new products, to just a handful.

 But the delay, Tetrick says, has provided ample time for consumer demand to escalate–and has allowed both the market and the culture to catch up with the company’s mission.
 While plant-based foods were fairly niche just a few years ago, they’re now ubiquitous, with alternatives like almond milk and plant-based burgers landing firmly in the mainstream.